MedicinesFAQ

-SP1049C Uses, Dosage, Side Effects, Food Interaction and all others data.
+SP1049C Uses, Dosage, Side Effects and more

 SP1049C is a novel anthracycline chemotherapeutic agent designed to overcome drug resistance in a number of cancers.
 It has successfully completed Phase 1 trials.
 Phase 2 results are currently under final review.
 Preliminary data, in its first clinically tested indication, shows that SP1049C is active in Stage IV non-resectable adenocarcinoma of the oesophagus.
 Median survival is encouraging and correlates strongly with dose levels.